-Although no wetlands were observed during the survey, the project area was evaluated for wetland conditions containing the white alkaline crusts that favor Parish's alkali grass (Prall 2016, File#16perm 104).
-No such conditions were observed in the project area, although the National Wetlands Inventory has classified or coded the dry arroyo bed within the project right-of-way as R4SBC (IPaC 2016).
+Although no wetlands were observed during the survey, the proposed road right-of-way does encompass the road crossing for the Puerco River.
+The area around the bridge was evaluated for wetland conditions containing the white alkaline crusts that favor Parish's alkali grass, a NESL Group 4 species and a USFWS species of concern.
+No such conditions were observed in the project area.